coolharsh55/plasma/odps/README.md

 ### ODP for data logs

-The pattern for a data request policy aims to answer the following competency questions:
+The pattern for a data log aims to answer the following competency questions:

 **(CQ1)** What type of action, e.g., create, update, erase, is being performed to the data?